winitzki/scall/tutorial/programming_dhall.md

 If the value `t0` had been a more deeply nested tree, we would need to expand the recursive definition of `h` more times.
 The required number of recursive calls is equal to the "recursion depth" of the value `t0`.
-(The subsection "Example: Sizing a Church-encoded type constructor" showed how to compute that depth for Church-encoded data types.)
+(The subsection "Sizing up a Church-encoded type constructor" showed how to compute that depth for Church-encoded data types.)

 We can now generalize this example to an arbitrary application of a hylomorphism.
 For brevity, we denote `h = hylo coalg alg`.